 Mental Benefits of Simplified Budgeting

-- Less Worry: Clear plans bring calm and control.
+- Less Worry: Clear plans can bring calm and control.

-- More Focus: Fewer distractions free up your brain.
+- More Focus: Fewer moving parts can free up mental energy.

 “Minimalism isn’t about owning less; it’s about wanting less.” – Unknown